TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 - `-O`: output file;
 - `--select-type-to-include` select a type of variant.

-2. Generate a table that can be used to find filter threshold:
+2. Generate a table that can be used to find filter thresholds:
 ```
 	gatk VariantsToTable \
 		-R reference_genome.fasta \